Thomas Bourke

 Outside the Maxwell Centre in West Cambridge.
 Photo credit: Timothy Lambden.

-I’m Thomas, a PhD candidate at the University of Cambridge researching single-photon avalanche diodes (SPADs) made of III-V materials for quantum optics and ranging applications.
+I’m Thomas, a PhD candidate at the University of Cambridge researching semiconductor single photon detectors for quantum networks.

 I carry out interdisciplinary research across the Semiconductor Physics group at Cambridge and the Quantum Information group at Toshiba, utilizing facilities at both institutions, including the state-of-the-art Cavendish cleanroom.
-Supervised by Prof. Louise Hirst (Cambridge) and Dr. Mark Stevenson (Toshiba).
+Supervised by Prof. Louise Hirst and Dr. Mark Stevenson.
 I am a Darwin College member and am co-funded by Toshiba and the Cambridge Nanoscience DTC.

 My current affiliations include: